View Linwood Lirette Sr.'s Obituary on HoumaToday.com and share memories

 The family would like to thank Notre Dame Hospice; Holly Duet, Christine Wolfe and Jill Lamome.

-Linwood was a Korean War Veteran and in the Veterans League, American Legion and the .
+Linwood was a Korean War Veteran and in the Veterans League, American Legion and the VFW.

 Samart Funeral Home of Houma, West Park is in charge of arrangements.